• About

 Perhaps the adage “Today is the first day of the rest of your life” is a notion we should realize every day, like the Roman poet Horace exclaims, “Carpe diem!” or “seize the day.”
 The New Testament writer James says, “Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.”
 Life can be portrayed as brief, no matter how many or how few birthdays we have experienced on this planet.
 The way we choose to interpret that precious span of days or years makes the biggest difference, especially when trying to understand senseless tragedies, like the sinking of the Titanic.

 It seems that we can go either of two ways.
 We can numb ourselves in guiltless hedonism, if like Shakespeare’s Macbeth, we perceive life as not much more than “a tale told by an idiot, full of sound and fury, signifying nothing.”
 I prefer instead to believe that I have a purpose, that God values my existence as expressed in the well-known verse of John 3:16, and that both joy and suffering are elemental aspects of my allotted time here on earth.
 I side then with noted 19th Century Baptist preacher and evangelist Charles Spurgeon who wrote, “Time is short.
 Eternity is long.
 It is only reasonable that this short life be lived in the light of eternity.”
-Well-read in scripture undoubtedly he was familiar with Psalm 90 which says, “So teach us to number our days that we may get a heart of wisdom.”
+Well-read in scripture undoubtedly he was also familiar with Psalm 90 which says, “So teach us to number our days that we may get a heart of wisdom.”
 Let us then be wise.
 Eternity is a long time to be foolish about anything.

 End of (My) Days